 Roasted Brussels Sprout Bowl Recipe Ingredients and Substitutions

 - Chickpeas – The chickpeas add protein and get a nice chewy texture when baked in the oven with the veggies.
-If you don’t like them as much being chewy, you could omit roasting them in the oven and then just add them to your bowls at the very end.
+If you don’t like them chewy, you could omit roasting them in the oven and then add them to your bowls at the end.

-- Honey Mustard Dressing – This dressing is homemade but it’s really easy to throw together!
-The creamy honey mustard dressing is made using olive oil, dijon mustard, stone ground mustard, honey, tahini, garlic, apple cider vinegar, salt and black pepper.
-It adds a big pop of flavor to the bowls and the creaminess pull everything together.
+- Honey Mustard Dressing – This dressing is homemade, but it’s really easy to throw together.
+The creamy honey mustard dressing uses olive oil, dijon mustard, stone ground mustard, honey, tahini, garlic, apple cider vinegar, salt, and black pepper.
+It adds a big flavor to the bowls, and the creaminess pulls everything together.
 Store-bought dressing can also be used instead.

-- Optional Toppings – I like to add a few other toppings, just for some extra texture and flavor.
-I usually add toasted pecans, dried cranberries, diced avocado and sometimes a spoonful of hummus.
-Fresh herbs would also be a great addition!
+- Optional Toppings – I like adding a few other toppings for extra texture and flavor.
+I usually add toasted pecans, dried cranberries, diced avocado, and sometimes a spoonful of hummus.
+Fresh herbs would also be a great addition.

 How To Make Roasted Veggie Quinoa Bowls With Honey Mustard Dressing